 If you’re on the hunt for stunning scenery full of woodlands and mountains, our Scotland hot air balloon rides have it all.
 We have four locations across southern Scotland all within easy reach of Edinburgh.

-Our Coupar Angus launch site is the furthest north of the five.
+Our Coupar Angus launch site is the furthest north of the four.
 We launch from Larghan Park to the east of Coupar Angus where the rolling Perthshire countryside opens up allowing for fantastic views.

 Perthshire, known as “Big Tree Country” boasts more than 200,000 acres of woodland.
 A hot air balloon ride would be an amazing way to appreciate this special landscape.